-The process of formula normalization is delineated into three distinct stages: the generation of natural language explanations, the extraction of the associated parameters from the explanations, and the subsequent error correction phase.
-The initial two stages are illustrated in Figures~\ref{fig:LLMprompt1} and \ref{fig:LLMprompt2}.
-The third stage is further splited into three specific error categories, each addressed by a dedicated prompt: input errors, where the parameters mentioned in the explanation are absent from the question; calculation errors, which occur when the calculator reports an error during the computation process; and output errors, where the final computed answer is incorrect.
-We provide an example here focusing on prompts for correcting calculation errors, while prompts for the other two error types can be found in our code submission.
-The prompts designed to correcting calculation errors are depicted in Figure~\ref{fig:LLMprompt3}.
-The entire normalization procedure employs a 6-shot prompting, an instance of which is provided herein for illustrative purposes.
+The formula normalization process followed a coarse-to-fine annotation process as described in Section~\ref{sec:formula_normalization}.
+In the coarse-grained annotation phase, the natural language explanations were normalized and the associated parameters were extracted from these explanations.
+These prompts are provided in Figures~\ref{fig:LLMprompt1} and \ref{fig:LLMprompt2}.
+The fine-grained annotation phase focused on error correction, which was divided into three specific categories: input errors, where the parameters mentioned in the explanation were absent from the question; calculation errors, which occurred when the Numbat calculator reported an error during the computation process; and output errors, where the final calculated answer was incorrect.
+We provide a prompt for correcting the calculation errors as an example in Figure~\ref{fig:LLMprompt3}; the prompts for the other two error types are provided in our GitHub repository.
+The entire normalization procedure used a few-shot prompt with six examples.